GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit04/unit04-03_Working_with_LiDAR_data.md

 ## Input/Output, Clipping and Visualizing point clouds

-This following code shows you a simple input/output command and lidR::lasclip which is similar to raster::crop and a simple 3D visualization.
+This following code shows you a simple input/output command and lidR::clip, which is similar to raster::crop and a simple 3D visualization.

 ```r
 # load the following libraries